parth-20-07/2-DoF-Revolute-Revolute-robot-arm-Equation-of-Motion/README.md

 ## Gazebo and ROS

-The same system is simulated with the equations of motion present in Gazebo with real-world physics replication as shown [here](./Solution/Gazebo/rrbot_passive.mlx).
+The same system is simulated with the equations of motion present in Gazebo with real-world physics replication as shown [here (webpage form)](https://htmlpreview.github.io/?https://github.com/parth-20-07/2-DoF-Revolute-Revolute-robot-arm-Equation-of-Motion/blob/main/Solution/Gazebo/rrbot_passive.html).
 It generates in system behaving as follows

 ![Gazebo Simulation](./Docs/Gazebo%20Simulation.gif)